jeremysanders/forkqueue/README.md

 ## How it works

-When a PoolQueue is created, the `fork()` call is used to create `numforks` processes.
+When a ForkQueue is created, the `fork()` call is used to create `numforks` processes.
 These processes listen on a Unix domain socket for input.
 Tasks are added onto an input queue.
 If any of the processes are available for running tasks, then the function to run and its arguments are sent over the socket after being pickled.
 The remote process runs this task and returns the result back over the socket.
-The PoolQueue monitors the remote processes  using the `select` system call on the list of sockets.
+The ForkQueue monitors the remote processes  using the `select` system call on the list of sockets.
 The queue keeps tracks which processes are free and which are busy.
 When the queue is finished, the remote processes are sent a special command causing them to exit.

 If the function called by the task is passed in the environment `env` passed to the `__init__` function, then the name of the task is sent to the remote process is sent to the remote process, rather than the pickled function.
 This allows nested or otherwise unpicklable callables to be used in the tasks.